 Circular saw blades come in different types of metal and different tooth configurations.
 You can use a carbide-tipped circular saw blade to rip wood but this type of blade is better used when the material being cut is harder than cedar or pine, such as oak, maple, birch plywood, and so on.
 Carbide tips won’t wear down as quickly when ripping tough compared to regular steel.
 The best type of circular saw blade to use to rip wood is a combination blade that has a carbide tip for long life and a “flat-top” (not gullet) to prevent grain tear-out.

 A circular saw is a power tool that can be used to cut through wood.
 Making your cuts straight and accurate will make the process easier, but you’ll still need some skill with this tool.
 You may want to consider using a guide or fence when ripping pieces of lumber if you don’t have much experience using one.
-I hope we were able to teach you how to rip wood with a circular saw today.
+I hope I was able to teach you how to rip wood with a circular saw today.